positron48/budget/README_EN.md

 - 🟡 For the future:
   - ✅ i18n interface and data (categories)
   - ✅ CSV import with column mapping and category matching
+  - ✅ CSV export with filters and localization support
   - 📋 Telegram bot for adding transactions
-  - 📋 XLSX report export
   - 📋 Bank/statement integrations

 ## 🏗️ High-Level Architecture